Sinnedennis/Northcoders_News/README.md

 ___
 ## Usage

-To start the server run the following command
+To start the server run the following command:
 ```
 npm start
 ```